Baeldung/learn-java-logging/README.md

-# Learn Java Logging - Logging Fundamentals
+# Learn Java Logging - Log4j2

-This is the codebase for Module "Logging Fundamentals".
+This is the codebase for Module "Log4j2".

 ======